awellsbiz/react-simple-calc-lab/README.md

 > Hint: The \[\] are there so we can use a dynamic key value!
 This value becomes `num1` or `num2` depending on what was clicked and sent to the function from `onChange`.

+The above method relies on a [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) to determine which button is being clicked, which is a common technique in React.
+Can you think of another way(s) to accomplish this task without using a closure?

 If you decided to use buttons for your calculator, you probably want to use `onClick` instead of `onChange`, but the concepts are the same!
 Here is some documentation to help you choose what you want to do and how to do it:

 * [React form documentation](https://facebook.github.io/react/docs/forms.html)